Two different categories of support.

 - The therapeutic alliance.
 The relationship between a long-term therapist and a client, what the research calls the "therapeutic alliance," is one of the most consistent predictors of therapy outcomes.
 AI companionship is a different kind of relationship; the long-term-alliance equivalent is not yet established.

-Why most women use both.
+Why most moms use both.

 The cleanest frame is to think of them as layers, not alternatives.